jmgi89/rstudio-git-test/README.md

 # Hello!

+### Howdy!
+This is the second commit

 This is my first commit.
-Had an error.
+Had an error but it can be done in GitHub.